 What is a hatchback?

-A hatchback is a type of passenger car body in which the luggage compartment is combined with the passenger cabin and has a rear door that opens upwards along with the glass.
-Usually, it is:
+A hatchback is a type of passenger car body in which the trunk is combined with the passenger cabin and has a rear door that opens upwards along with the glass.
+Usually, this is:

 A 3- or 5-door car (including the rear door),